Super Bowl XXXVI halftime show: Legacy

 U2's performance is considered by critics to be one of the best Super Bowl halftime shows.
-In 2019, Entertainment Weekly called it "probably the most moving Super Bowl halftime performance to date".
 BBC Music and Variety ranked it seventh-best, while CBSSports.com ranked it sixth-best as of 2018.
-In 2023, Rhiannon Walker of The Athletic ranked U2's performance the sixth-best Super Bowl halftime, saying that the group found a "sweet spot" in playing a show that was both "entertaining and respectful" to the September 11 victims.
+In 2019, Entertainment Weekly ranked it third-best, calling it "probably the most moving Super Bowl halftime performance to date".
+In 2024, Levi Weaver of The Athletic ranked U2's performance the third-best Super Bowl halftime show, saying that the group "managed to pull off the impossible — performing a touching tribute to a moment at the time still too big and too new to fully process, but doing so without sacrificing an ounce of showmanship or delving into jingoism".
 Jim Harrington of The Mercury News ranked it the second-best of the 21st century, while Billboard and Roisin O'Connor of The Independent ranked it second-best overall.
 In 2021, Thrillist ranked it the second-best halftime show, saying, "U2 delivered the kind of bald sentimentality that both attracts and repels legions of fans and detractors, though it's tough not to appreciate the raw power of the performance" during the tribute to the September 11 victims.
-In 2023, Rob Sheffield of Rolling Stone placed it second on his list, saying, "U2 created one of the truly great live-TV rock & roll moments of all time, up there with 'Bad' at Live Aid".
+In 2014, Rob Sheffield of Rolling Stone placed it first on his list, saying, "U2 created one of the truly great live-TV rock & roll moments of all time, up there with 'Bad' at Live Aid".
 He added: "Only U2 could have made this so grandiose, yet so emotionally direct.
 Grown men wept buckets.
 Every daft ambition U2 ever had, every lofty claim they ever made, they earned [that night]."
+Sheffield later re-ranked the performance to second-best in 2023.